pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/4b. Major NPCs/Renjiro (WIP).md

 ---

 # Overview
 - Thought to be dead, but actually survived.
-Is currently a vendetta for [[The Blue Scourge]].
+Was spared by the Blue Scourge.
 - The [[Heirs of Kirin]] took longer than expected to catch wind of the Blue Scourge's attack on Kitsune no Sanko due to the village's guarded nature.
 Once they arrived, [[Rin]] was already gone and Renjiro was the only surviving fox, buried in the rubble under his dad's corpse.
 - He worked with the Heirs for a while, but his unrelenting rage quickly led him to joining the [[Rising Blossoms]] and climbing the ranks.